kludda/docker-mqtt-automation/README.md

 ### Clone this repository

-Clone repository and cd into it:
+Clone repository:

 ```
 $ cd $HOME
 $ git clone https://github.com/kludda/docker-mqtt-automation.git
-$ cd docker-mqtt-automation

 ```

 ### Running the app using `systemctl`

-The app can be installed by installing a `systemmd` service using the provided script.
-The app is restarted on boot.
+The app can be installed by installing a `systemd` service using the provided script.
+The app will then be restarted on boot.

 `docker` will build the images the first time the service is started which takes a significant time.
 Starting the containers also takes quite some time.
 The `systemctl` command is quiet so you will not see the startup process.

 Go to the app folder:
 ```